 "On the Tendency of Varieties to Depart Indefinitely from the Origin Type"

-One year and four months after receiving this manuscript from Alfred Wallace, in October of 1859, Darwin published the work he is best known for: "On the Origin of Species...".
+One year and four months after receiving this manuscript from Alfred Wallace, in October of 1859, Darwin published the work for which he is best known: "On the Origin of Species...".

 On 1 July 1858, Darwin, with the help of two of his friends at the Linnean Society of London (Charles Lyell and Joseph Hooker), arranged to have Darwin's sketchy outline papers presented along with Wallace's manuscript.
 They also worked together to have Darwin's papers ordered before Wallace's, which effectively gave Darwin right of priority.
 Mr. Wallace was away on expedition during this meeting.

 Mr. Wallace's name is often misspelled: Alfred Russell Wallace[sic]